DimiMikadze/orca/README.md

 ## Creating an App

-To create a new app, you may choose one of the following methods:
+To create a new app, you can choose one of the following methods:

 ### npx